 - Before you send your newsletter, check its preview for desktop and mobile devices.
 Make sure your campaigns both look and work great.

 - Don’t be afraid to experiment.
-It’s good to refresh your templates every now and then and remember about maintaining your fundamental brand graphic elements.
+It’s good to refresh your templates every now and then and remember to maintain your fundamental brand graphic elements.

-If you’re looking for in-depth information on how to design a great email marketing templates, you’re going to enjoy the Email Design Best Practices for 2021 article where Michael covers all the elements of an email in detail.
+If you’re looking for in-depth information on how to design great email marketing templates, you’ll enjoy the Email Design Best Practices for 2022 article, where Michael covers all the elements of an email in detail.

 Once your newsletter template is ready, you can start automating your communication.
 You can use conditions, filters, and actions to build automation workflows – automated communication flows.